julplee/medium-articles/synthesio-engineering/pulses_trends_1.md

-# Peaks and trends detection in time series for social data
+# Peaks and trends detection in time series for social data - 1st part

   **Authors:** Dimitri Trotignon